learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 * `find /home/guest1/proj -type d` print path of all directories found in specified directory
 * `find /home/guest1/proj -type f -name '.*'` print path of all hidden files

+Filtering based on depth

+The relative path `.` is considered as depth 0 directory, files and folders immediately contained in a directory are at depth 1 and so on

+* `find -maxdepth 1 -type f` all regular files (including hidden ones) from current directory (without going to sub-directories)
+* `find -maxdepth 1 -type f -name '[!.]*'` all regular files (but not hidden ones) from current directory (without going to sub-directories)
+    * `-not -name '.*'` can be also used
+* `find -mindepth 1 -maxdepth 1 -type d` all directories (including hidden ones) in current directory (without going to sub-directories)

 Filtering based on file properties

 * `find -mtime -2` print files that were modified within last two days in current directory
+    * Note that day here means 24 hours
 * `find -mtime +7` print files that were modified more than seven days back in current directory
+* `find -daystart -type f -mtime -1` files that were modified from beginning of day (not past 24 hours)
 * `find -size +10k` print files with size greater than 10 kilobytes in current directory
 * `find -size -1M` print files with size less than 1 megabytes in current directory
 * `find -size 2G` print files of size 2 gigabytes in current directory